 Weighing 13 pounds, the Gear Box 5500 has a removable lid with a magnetic Fidlock catch and leather handles, which can be convenient for transportation.
 It is made from 1680D Cordura, ensuring durability, and features a rigid top and bottom.
 Additionally, there are expandable pockets on each end of the box for storing smaller items.

 One noteworthy aspect of the Gear Box 5500 is the ability to customize the compartments.
 It includes six moveable velcro dividers, enabling users to arrange the storage space according to their needs.
 Extra divider sets can be acquired separately.
-The ability to change the configuration on the inside of the box reminds me of camera cases that offers similar methods for arranging internal dividers to fit lenses and other camper gear.
+The ability to change the configuration on the inside of the box reminds me of camera cases that offer similar methods for arranging internal dividers to fit lenses and other camper gear.

 Another nice thing about the Gear Box is that the inside is quilted which helps reduce reducing noise when you are on the road.
 This is especially nice when going off-road, as gear boxes tend to rattle around in the back – which is annoying and distracting.